Concept Gradient: Concept-based Interpretation Without Linear Assumption: Introduction

-In this paper, we rethink the problem of concept-based explanation and tackle the fundamental linearly separability issue.
-One perspective of model interpretation is to measure how small perturbations to a feature affect the prediction, which can be measured by the input gradients in typical feature-based explanations.
-A question naturally arises: is it possible to extend the notion of gradient to the concept space?
-If so, non-linear concepts can be easily handled without additional assumptions.
-In this paper, we answer this question in affirmative and provide a simple formulation of Concept Gradient (CG), which measures the how small changes of concept affects the model's prediction mathematically.
-If a unique function from concept to prediction exists, CG exactly recovers the gradient.
-Otherwise, CG captures the gradient from prediction to concept through the minimal input subspace, sufficient for capturing concept information.
-Given any model $f$ and (potentially non-linear) concept $g$, CG simply computes the gradient to linearize both functions at individual input points to capture local linear behavior of the joint function.
-We discovered that when the concept function is linear, CG recovers CAV (with a slightly different scaling factor), which explains why CAV works well in linearly separable cases.
-The derivation and formulation of CG also provides the insight for understanding how concept functions and models interact locally.
-Empirically, we verified the correctness of CG on toy examples when the gradient (from model prediction to concept) can be obtained in closed forms.
-Furthermore, we showed in real world datasets that the linear separability assumption of CAV does not always hold and CG outperforms CAV by a large margin.
-The best recall@30 of CG is higher than the best of CAV by 6\%.
-CG is also less sensitive to layer selection and the average recall@30 over layers of CG outperforms CAV by 30\%.
+We answer this question in affirmative and formulate Concept Gradients (CG).
+CG measures how small changes of concept affect the model's prediction mathematically.
+Given any target function and (potentially non-linear) concept function, CG first computes the input gradients of both functions.
+CG then combines the two input gradients with the chain rule to imitate taking the derivative of the target with respect to concept through the shared input.
+The idea is to capture how the target function changes locally according to the concept.
+If there exists a unique function that maps the concept to the target function output, CG exactly recovers the gradient of that function.
+If the mapping is not unique, CG captures the gradient of the mapping function with the minimum gradient norm, which avoids overestimating concept importance.
+We discover that when the concept function is linear, CG recovers CAV (with a slightly different scaling factor), which explains why CAV works well in linearly separable cases.
+We showed in real world datasets that the linear separability assumption of CAV does not always hold and CG consistently outperforms CAV.
+The average best local recall@30 of CG is higher than the best of CAV by 7.9\%, while the global recall@30 is higher by 21.7\%.